skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

         # Specify the location of the job controller.
         cloud: gcp
         region: us-central1
-        # Specify the maximum number of job jobs that can be run concurrently.
+        # Specify the maximum number of managed jobs that can be run concurrently.
         cpus: 4+  # number of vCPUs, max concurrent jobs = 2 * cpus
         # Specify the disk_size in GB of the job controller.
         disk_size: 100